kore4lyf/notes/css/cssCrumbsFromKevinPowell.md

 a.
 Content: We've had them before like `<h1> - <h6>, <p>, <a>, <ol>, <ul>, <li>, <figure>` e.t.c
 b.
 Context: They give structural context to our page `<heading>, <main>, <footer>, <article>, <section>, <nav>`  e.t.c.

-> You can only have one main oer page.
+> You can only have one main per page.

-> Sections are parts of a bigher content.
+> Sections are parts of a bigger content.

 - 4. Attributes
 The most common Global attributes are `class` and `id`. `id`s are best used for linking, while `class`es are best for styling elements.